WayneCrump/BCS-theory-critical-current-fit/README.md

   b.
 2D thin film (very thin film, where film thickness = 2b << London penetration depth);
   c.
 3D rectangular sample with entire width (2a) and thickness (2b);
 2. Input the sample cross-sectional dimensions
+3. Choose type I or type II superconductor
-3. Choose the gap symmetry: s- or d-wave
+4. Choose the gap symmetry: s- or d-wave
-4. Choose single or double band model
+5. Choose single or double band model
-5. Input Ginzburg -Landau parameter k.
+6. Input Ginzburg -Landau parameter k.

 Press “fit”.
 You may choose the number of iterations the fit will do.
 When the program is fitting a window should appear showing the norm of the residual as it is reduced.
 The fit will stop if the tolerance is reached before the number of iterations is up.